Bonds, Clemens left out of Hall again; McGriff elected - KTVZ

 It was the first time that Bonds, Clemens and Schilling had faced a Hall committee since their 10th and final appearances on the Baseball Writers’ Association of America ballot.
 Bonds and Clemens have been accused of using performance-enhancing drugs, and support for Schilling dropped after he made hateful remarks toward Muslims, transgender people, reporters and others.

-Another ex-Brave, Chipper Jones, was expected to be part of the committee, but he got sick and was replaced by Arizona Diamondbacks President Derrick Hall.
+Another ex-Brave, Chipper Jones, was expected to be part of the committee, but he tested positive for COVID-19 and was replaced by Arizona Diamondbacks President Derrick Hall.

-McGriff got 169 votes (39.8%) in his final year on the BBWAA ballot in 2019.
-Now he will be inducted into Cooperstown on July 23, along with anyone chosen in the writers’ vote, announced Jan.
-24.

 The contemporary era committee considers candidates whose careers were primarily from 1980 on.
 A player needs 75% to be elected.